te1/monsterbuddy/README.md

 ## Features

 - Monster list with attack patterns, weapon and elemental weaknesses
-- Monstie list with attack types, retreat conditions and habitats
+- Monstie list with attack types, retreat conditions, habitats and stats
 - Egg list with search, sorting and filtering
+- Catavan stands with list of nearby monsters
+- Elder's Lair with list of monsters by floor
+- Co-Op quests with list of eggs by den
+- Riding action list and related monsties

 ## Sources for data and images